brainstormforce/header-footer-elementor/readme.txt

 == Changelog ==

+= 1.6.16.1 - Development version =
+- Fix: Site Logo - Added an alt text for the default logo.

 = 1.6.16 =
 - Compatibility with latest Elementor and Elementor Pro 3.16 version.
 - Compatibility with PHP 8.1 version.